The Barn At Meetinghouse Hill

-At the bottom of Meetinghouse Hill, at 772 Hartford Turnpike and the beginning of the road up the hill, sits a red barn that is listed on the 'Historic Barns of Connecticut' website.
+At the bottom of Meetinghouse Hill, at 772 Hartford Turnpike and the beginning of the road up the hill, is a red barn that is listed on the 'Historic Barns of Connecticut' website.
 For the past 100+ years it has been part of the Strong Farm as part of their field.

 The Historic Barn website listing for this barn is minimal, but classifies the typology of the barn as English and New England Hybrid.
-It says it was constructed circa 1780, 17 years after the meetinghouse was built, making it 235 years old.
+It says it was constructed circa 1780, 17 years after the meeting house was built, making it 235 years old.
 The adjacent house has a Vernon Historical Society plaque also dated circa 1780.
 Those documenting the barn for the website may have inferred the age of the barn from the age of the house.